nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 The list is empty
 > 2a1.
-Task!t shows a 'no task found' message.
+Task!t shows a 'no task found' message.<br>
 > Use case ends

 3a.
 The given index is invalid
 > 3a1.
-Task!t shows a 'invalid index' message
+Task!t shows a 'invalid index' message <br>
 > Use case resumes at step 2

 3b.
 The command format is invalid
 > 3b1.
-Task!t shows a 'invalid format' message and display the expected format.
+Task!t shows a 'invalid format' message and display the expected format<br>
 > Use case ends

 3c.
 The task is already marked as done
 > 3c1.
-Task!t shows a 'task already marked' message.
+Task!t shows a 'task already marked' message.<br>
 > Use case resumes at step 3

 #### Use case: Delete task